jayfmil/miller_ecog_tools/README.md

 subj = SubjectData(task='RAM_TH1', subject='R1076D')
 ```

 Now we have access to methods for loading data, and we can set attributes that determine exactly how the data are computed.
+We can save this data to disk too, in an auto-generated location based upon the current settings.
+This helps keeps things organized, but note that the file locations only make sense for the RAM project and the server this code runs on.
 ```
 # To load voltage and compute power with the default settings, simply:
 subj.load_data()